cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ### `onDrawerMenuStateChange`
 #### Is Required: `false`

-`onDrawerMenuStateChange` callback allows the consumer to know whether the Drawer menu state is Open or Closed.
+`onDrawerMenuStateChange` callback allows the consumer to know state changes in Drawer Menu.

 ## Responsive Design